What taxes and costs are involved in selling my property in Tenerife?

 If you are not fiscally resident here, then you will also have 3% of the property sales price retained by the Spanish tax authority – Hacienda.

 This is to cover some or all of the capital gains over the years of ownership and other taxes that may not have been paid by you, the vendor.

 If there’s more Capital Gains tax, then Hacienda will possibly come after you for that extra to top up the balance.

-The only way that you as a vendor can stop this 3% retention is by providing a certificate to say that you are fiscally resident and up to date with your taxes and that way the money will not be held back at the time of your sale.
+If you are fiscally resident, as a vendor can stop this 3% retention by providing a certificate from Hacienda to prove that you are fiscally resident and up to date with your taxes and that way the money will not be held back at the time of your sale.

 When selling a property in Tenerife, you’ll still have to pay your community fees, electric, water, rubbish and IBI up to the point of signing at the notary office.